Can I Sue a Trampoline Park If I Signed a Waiver?

 • Rash or irritant skin

-In Kentucky, a trampoline park can be held liable for injuries to a child, so long as negligence is proved.
+In Kentucky, when a minor is injured at a trampoline park, the park can be held liable so long as negligence is proved.
 If you were harmed after signing a liability waiver, consult with a Kentucky attorney to get clarification about your rights.

 Who is Liable for a Trampoline Accident?